cockroachdb/docs/v22.2/trigram-indexes.md

 ## Unsupported features

-The following PostgreSQL syntax and features are currently unsupported:
+The following PostgreSQL syntax and features are currently unsupported.
+For details, see the [tracking issue](https://github.com/cockroachdb/cockroach/issues/41285).

 - `word_similarity()` matching.
 - `strict_word_similarity()` matching.